wpower12/UnitGP/README.md

 ## Overview <a id="overview"></a>

 This is a personal project, the purpose of which is to learn about a concept known as Genetic Programming.
-UnitGP consists of a simulation, a genetic programming module, and a set of functions and terminals, representing the simulation.
+UnitGP consists of a simulation and a genetic programming module.

-The UnitGP simulation is that of a simple unit on a grid.
-Similar to the ants that make up some of the first explanatory implementations of genetic programming.
-All the unit can do is move in the 4 cardinal directions.
-All the unit can see are the 4 cells adjacent to it.
-A unit starts with a certain amount of health, and dies when it reaches 0.
-By moving to a cell with food in it, the unit gains a small amount of health, and the food is removed.
+The simulation is an approximation of an insect looking for food.
+Placed on a grid, this simple bug must find food or slowly starve.
+Each tick of the sim, the insect can decide to move to a neighboring cell.
+To help make this decision, the insect is able to see what is in those four cells.

-The behavior of the unit, whether it moves up, down, left, or right could be thought of as a simple chain of decisions.
+The decision process of the ant could be thought of as a simple chain of decisions.
 If we see something in one direction, we could either move that direction, or perhaps go down another path, and check some other direction.

 Such simple, binary chains of conditionals can be represented as a tree.
 We